ayersgill/EmailServices/README.md

 wish to use in the application.
 The sender is loaded by name, so take care to make sure you ahve the correct name.

+The SubjectPrefix and BodyPrefix entries are optional.
+Line breaks in the BodyPrefix can be either \n or <br>
+EmailServices will check it and convert it correctly based on the email type being sent (HTML or TEXT)

 NOTE: Each sender looks for the required settings in a block of its class name.
 That is why the configuration below, while containing configuration information for three different senders, is correct because the EmailAPISender sender will be loaded, and it looks for its settings at EmailServices:EmailAPISender